 Dining Area with oak table for eight guests and upright piano.

-Kitchen Area, within recess, with tiled floor and island unit.
+Kitchen Area, within recess, with tiled floor, island unit, oven, dishwasher and microwave.

-Bedroom Two (via steps down) with a king size bed (5ft) with rustic half-tester.
+Bedroom One (via steps down) with a king size bed (5ft) with rustic half-tester.

-Bedroom Three with standard double bed (4ft 6).
+Bedroom Two with standard double bed (4ft 6).

 Family Bathroom/WC with bath and separate shower cubicle.

 Bedroom Three (Master Bedroom) with super king size bed (6ft), walk-in wardrobe, access to courtyard and Ensuite Bathroom/WC with shower over bath and bidet.

 Bedroom Four with twin beds, Ensuite Wet Room/WC and access to courtyard.